schilkp/ws2812b_spi/README.md

 ![Illustration of elongated puleses.](doc/first_bit_0.png)

-Both Signal 1 and 2 are create by sending 3 consecutive ones via the SPI port.
+Both signal 1 and 2 are create by sending three consecutive 1's via the SPI port.

-Due to the SPI setup and MCU used, there are significant gaps between byte transmission, and the first bit of the second byte is already present on the SDO line after the first byte is transmitted.
+Due to the SPI setup and MCU used in this example, there are significant gaps between byte transmission, and the first bit of the second byte is already present on the SDO line after the first byte is transmitted.